cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 _This page assumes that you are using cf v6._

-Refer to this topic for help diagnosing and resolving common problems pushing and running apps on Cloud Foundry.
+Refer to this topic for help diagnosing and resolving common issues when you deploy and run apps on Cloud Foundry.

-## <a id='scenarios'></a>Common Problems ##
+## <a id='scenarios'></a>Common Issues ##

+The following sections describe common issues you might encounter when attempting to deploy and run your application, and possible resolutions.

-### <a id='time'></a>cf push times out ###
+### <a id='time'></a>cf push Times Out ###

-A cf push can time out during an upload or a staging.
+If your deployment times out during the upload or staging phase, you may receive one of the following error messages:

+* `504 Gateway Timeout`
+* `Error uploading application`
-Symptoms can include a "504 Gateway Timeout" error or messages stating "Error uploading application" or "timed out waiting for async job <job_name>
+* `Timed out waiting for async job <job_name> to finish`

-to finish."
-If this happens, try these techniques.
+If this happens, do the following:

-**Check your network speed.**
+  * **Check your network speed.**
-Depending on the size of your application, your cf push could be timing out because the upload is taking too long.
+  Depending on the size of your application, your `cf push` could be timing out because the upload is taking too long.
 Recommended internet connection speed is at least 768 KB/s (6 Mb/s) for uploads.

-**Make sure you are only pushing needed files.**
+  * **Make sure you are pushing only needed files.**
   By default cf will push all the contents of the current working directory.
-Make sure you are pushing just your application's directory.
+Make sure you are pushing only the directory for your application.
 If your application is too large, or if it has many small files, Cloud Foundry may time out during the upload.
-You can also reduce the size of the upload by removing unneeded files or [specifying files to be ignored](prepare-to-deploy.html#exclude) in the `.cfignore` file.
+To reduce the number of files you are pushing, ensure that you push only the directory for your application, and remove unneeded files or use the `.cfignore` file to [specify excluded files](prepare-to-deploy.html#exclude).

-**Set the CF\_STAGING\_TIMEOUT and CF\_STARTUP\_TIMEOUT environment variables.**
+  * **Set the CF\_STAGING\_TIMEOUT and CF\_STARTUP\_TIMEOUT environment variables.**
   By default your app has 15 minutes to stage and 5 minutes to start.
 You can increase these times by setting `CF_STAGING_TIMEOUT` and `CF_STARTUP_TIMEOUT`.
 Type `cf help` at the command line for more information.

-**If your app contains a large number of files, try pushing the app repeatedly.**
+  * **If your app contains a large number of files, try pushing the app repeatedly.**
   Each push uploads a few more files.
 Eventually, all files have uploaded and the push succeeds.
-This is less likely to work if your app has many _small_ files.
+This is less likely to work if your app has many small_ files.

 ### <a id='upload'></a>App Too Large ###

 If your application is too large, you may receive one of the following error messages on `cf push`:

-* 413 Request Entity Too Large
+* `413 Request Entity Too Large`
-* You have exceeded your organization's memory limit
+* `You have exceeded your organization's memory limit`

-If this happens, do the following.
+If this happens, do the following:

-**Make sure your org has enough memory for all instances of your app.**
+  * **Make sure your org has enough memory for all instances of your app.**
   You will not be able to use more memory than is allocated for your organization.
-To see the memory quota for your org, use `cf org ORG_NAME`.
+  To view the memory quota for your org, use `cf org ORG_NAME`.

     Your total memory usage is the sum of the memory used by all applications in all spaces within the org.
     Each application's memory usage is the memory allocated to it multiplied by the number of instances.
-To see the memory usage of all the apps in a space, use `cf apps`.
+  To view the memory usage of all the apps in a space, use `cf apps`.

-**Make sure your application is less than 1GB.**
+  * **Make sure your application is less than 1 GB.**
-By default cf will push all the contents of the current working directory.
+  By default, cf deploys all the contents of the current working directory.
-To reduce the number of bits you are pushing, make sure you are pushing just your application's directory, and remove unneeded files or [specify files to be ignored](prepare-to-deploy.html#exclude) in the `.cfignore` file.
+  To reduce the number of files you are pushing, ensure that you push only the directory for your application, and remove unneeded files or use the `.cfignore` file to [specify excluded files](prepare-to-deploy.html#exclude).
-These limits apply:
+  The following limits apply:

-* The app bits to push cannot exceed 1GB.
+    * The app files to push cannot exceed 1 GB.

-* The droplet that results from compiling those bits cannot exceed 1.5GB;
+    * The droplet that results from compiling those files cannot exceed 1.5 GB.
-droplets are typically 1/3 larger than the pushed bits.
+    Droplets are typically a third larger than the pushed files.

-* The app bits, compiled droplet, and buildpack cache together cannot use more than 4GB of space during staging.
+    * The combined size of the app files, compiled droplet, and buildpack cache cannot total more than 4 GB of space during staging.

+For more information on cf size and time limitations when deploying an app, refer to the [App Upload Limitations](./deploy-app.html#app-upload-limits) section of Deploy an Application.

 ### <a id='detect'></a>Unable to Detect a Supported Application Type ###

-If Cloud Foundry cannot [identify an appropriate buildpack](../../buildpacks/detection.html) for your app, you will see an error message that says "Unable to detect a supported application type."
+If Cloud Foundry cannot [identify an appropriate buildpack](../../buildpacks/detection.html) for your app, you will see an error message that states `Unable to detect a supported application type`.

-You can see what buildpacks are available with the `cf buildpacks` command.
+You can view what buildpacks are available with the `cf buildpacks` command.

 If you see a buildpack that you believe should support your app, refer to the [buildpack documentation](../../buildpacks/) for details about how that buildpack detects applications it supports.